solide-project/solide/README.md

 - **EVM Programming**: See the EVM Programming documentation for more information.

-- **Aspect Programming**: See the Aspect Programming documentation for more information.

 ## Getting Started

-To experience Solide, visit our [Doc (Coming Soon)](#).
+To experience Solide, visit our [Doc](https://docs.solide0x.tech/).
 You can also check out the Solide IDE and Knowledge Hub at [solide-dapp.vercel.app](https://solide-dapp.vercel.app/).

 ## Examples 🏗️